- BRS 150 GPD Water Saver Upgrade Kit

 - Recommended Max TDS - <300ppm

 Water pressure can be increased by adding a booster pump before your RO/DI system if a pressure increase is required.
-Low pressure will cause slow production of product water, with excess production of waste water.
+Low pressure will cause slow production of product water, with excess production of wastewater.
 Pressure over 90 PSI may cause damage to the RO/DI units filters and components.

-- Dow 75 GPD membranes
+- One Dow 75 GPD membrane

 - Two 2.5" x 2.5" membrane clips

-- Two 1/8" x ¼" 90 degree elbows
+- Two 1/8" x ¼" 90-degree elbows

 - 1/8" x ¼" 90° check valve